ansaasad123/spotify-user-guide/Spotify-mobile-guide.md

 4. Choose your **gender** and agree to the **terms and conditions**.
 5. Tap **Create Account** to finish.

-> ⚠️ **Note:** If you're using a shared device, avoid saving login details for privacy.
+> ⚠️ Caution: Avoid saving login details if you're using a shared device.
+This helps protect your privacy.

 ## Navigating the Home Screen